mwerner/spigot/README.md

 ## Usage

-You can express the mapping between your model's data and the data received from an api in a yaml file.
+You express the mapping between your model's data and the data received from an API in a yaml file.
 The mappings follow the structure of the data received.
-Any attribute you wish to retain, assign the name of the attribute on your model to that key.
+Any attribute you wish to retain, assign the name of your model's attribute to the name of the key received.

 Remember, the key is their attribute, the value is yours: